How to make a felt hot water bottle cover

 Keep your toes toasty and yourself cosy with our hot water bottle cover tutorial.
 This sleepy little bear will keep you company all winter long.

 The lovely Samantha Stas taught us how to make a hot water bottle cover and we think her little sleepy bear makes this project extra special.
 It's also a great beginner sewing project because it's both simple and can be created entirely by hand.
-If you are new to sewing don't worry.
-Not only is Samantha's tutorial super easy to follow but we also have a sewing for beginners guide right here on Gathered to help you.
-Plus it's a great stash buster project because you can use up those spare pieces of felt and thread ends to stitch it.
-Once you've learned how to make this hot water bottle cover make sure you check out Samatha's other felt projects like her mug cosy pattern and her DIY Wimbledon strawberries.

 Grab felt in your favourite colour (or the one which fits your bedroom's colour scheme), download our free template and learn how to make a hot water bottle cover.
-Over to you Samantha!
+Over to you, Samantha!

 How to make a hot water bottle cover